Peeda/APUSH/Chapter 2 - Colliding Cultures.md

 * 1619 Virginia Company established House of Burgesses
 * Eventually began slaver, early slavery wasn't as bad though
 # New England
+* Colonies from 1620 onward had loftier goals than Virginia
+* Still wanted profit, but religion was also motivation
+## Puritans
+* Puritans mainly
+	* Called killjoys, dislike decoration of churches, ornate ceremony, and corrupt priesthood
+* King Charles I 1625-1649, disliked Puritans, causing Puritans to migrate
+* Pilgrims are a small band of separatists who founded Plymouth Colony
+* Puritans weren't separating, just wanted to be a city on a hill example to England
+* Puritans came in families unlike Virginia, and were generally equivalent to the middle class
+## General Information
+* Never used slavery or servitude for agriculture, because of climate not because of morals
+* Narrow wealth gap
+* 1610s pandemic of smallpox wiped 90 percent of natives before their arrival
+	* Survivors say English as potential allies against rival tribes
+* Population grew unlike in Virginia where it went down
+* Democracy but only for male property holders
+* Pretty successful, just not at the whole religion thing wasn't really a city on a hill